How does the Blockchain Work? (Part 1)

 Blockchain has applications that go way beyond obvious things like digital currencies and money transfers.
 From electronic voting, smart contracts & digitally recorded property assets to patient health records management and proof of ownership for digital content.

 Blockchain will profoundly disrupt hundreds of industries that rely on intermediaries, including banking, finance, academia, real estate, insurance, legal, health care and the public sector — amongst many others.
 This will result in job losses and the complete transformation of entire industries.
 But overall, the elimination of intermediaries brings mostly positive benefits.
 Banks & governments for example, often impede the free flow of business because of the time it takes to process transactions and regulatory requirements.
 The blockchain will enable an increased amount of people and businesses to trade much more frequently and efficiently, significantly boosting local and international trade.
 Blockchain technology would also eliminate expensive intermediary fees that have become a burden on individuals and businesses, especially in the remittances space.

 Perhaps most profoundly, blockchain promises to democratize & expand the global financial system.
 Giving people who have limited exposure to the global economy, better access to financial and payment systems and stronger protection against corruption and exploitation.

 “Every human being on the planet with a phone, will have equal access.
 Expanding the total addressable market by 4X” — Brock Pierce

 The potential impacts of blockchain technology on society and the global economy are hugely significant.
 With an ever growing list of real-world uses, blockchain technology promises to have a massive impact.
 This is just the beginning.

 Many of the most exciting applications and platforms haven’t even been invented yet!

-if you want more information, that is friendly and easily accesible, please see our other post here: Blockchain Essentials: The top 5 things you need to know.
+If you want more information, that is friendly and easily accessible, please see the rest of our series here: